 Dr. Daniel Kraft M.D.

-Kraft is an avid pilot and serves in the California Air National guard as an officer and flight surgeon with an F-16 fighter Squadron.
+the Massachusetts and California Air National Guard as an officer and flight surgeon with F-15& F-16 fighter Squadrons.
 He has conducted research on aerospace medicine that was